 a portion of a garage into an apartment.
 I was paid in full for the work I performed.
 Plaintiff filed suit claiming that an inspection was performed and the work was failed.
 I obtained a copy of the building inspector file and found that she lied about the inspection and that the work on the...
 Read more »

 If you're talking about the New Hampshire Supreme Court, most appeals (including personal injury cases) would be "mandatory," i.e., the Supreme Court would always accept the appeal, assuming the correct procedures are followed.
-The Court might not hold oral argument in every case, but they would...Read more »
+The Court might not hold oral argument in every case,...Read more »

 The buses were lined up along the front of the school, in the parking lot, loading students.
 The school parking lot is opposite where the buses line up.
 I was pulling into a parking spot.
 There were no pedestrians anywhere in the lot.
 The school resource officer ran over and said he was writing me...
 Read more »

 He doesn't HAVE to pay anything until a Court orders him to.
 If the A/C is really that old, it's probably not worth much and I find it unlikely that someone would file a lawsuit (and pay a filing fee) for such a small amount.
-Even if they did file a lawsuit, they'd need to prove negligence or...Read more »
+Even if they did file a lawsuit, they'd need to prove...Read more »

 Can I file a civil rights lawsuite against my ex son-in-law and his now (wife) They have caused me much pain and suffering over the past 10 yrs by not allowing any form of contact with my grandchildren.
 One grandson is over the age of 18 and the other grandchild (female) will be 18 in Sept.The...
 Read more »